The moduli spaces of presymplectic forms on almost abelian Lie algebras: A Matrix problem

 Clearly we have

-$P_1^tS_{N}P_1$ is a skewsymmetric matrix such that the non zero elements are in the same position than those in $A$, but some elements could have the wrong sign.
+$P_1^tS_{N}P_1$ is a skew-symmetric matrix such that the nonzero elements are in the same positions as those of $A$, but some elements could have the wrong sign.
 We can find another permutation matrix $P_2$ that exchanges the necessary elements such that